-3.12 Breach Reporting
+3.12.
+Breach Reporting

-Any individual who suspects that a personal data breach has occurred due to the theft or exposure of personal data must immediately notify the Data Protection Officer via:
+Any individual who suspects that a personal data breach has occurred due to the theft or exposure of personal data must immediately notify the Data Protection Officer via compliance@chessict.co.uk providing a description of what occurred using the Chess "Incident Reporting Form" (Appendix B).
+Notification of the incident can be made via e-mail or by speaking with the Data Protection Officer.

-- the OneTrust portal, or

-- emailing compliance@chessict.co.uk providing a description of what occurred using the Chess "Incident Reporting Form"

-(Appendix B).

 The Data Protection Officer will investigate all reported incidents to confirm whether or not a personal data breach has occurred.
 If a personal data breach is confirmed, the Data Protection Officer will follow the relevant authorised procedure based on the criticality and quantity of the personal data involved.
-For severe personal data breaches, the Risk Committee, led by the Data Protection Officer will initiate an emergency response team to coordinate and manage the personal data breach response.
+For severe personal data breaches, the Chess Group SMT, led by the Data Protection Officer will initiate an emergency response team to coordinate and manage the personal data breach response.